 Icons, a capsule collection that draws inspiration from the historical archives and pays homage to the heritage of Thomas Mason, was launched for the first time.
 Each season Icons proposes and celebrates an iconic fabric of the brand, reinterpreting it in a contemporary way.

-Thomas Mason is a brand of the Italian Albini Group, the largest European manufacturer of shirting fabrics, which today has seven factories, 1,300 employees and an export business in more than 80 countries.
+Thomas Mason is a brand of the Italian Albini Group, the largest European manufacturer of shirting fabrics, which today has eight factories, 1,250 employees and an export business in more than 80 countries.